Z0rillac/DPlib/data/dplib.datetime/DOCS.md

 # dplib.datetime
-dplib.datetime is a module for obtaining and calculating real-life time information.
+dplib.datetime is a module for obtaining real-life time information.
 It does not calculate time information in Minecraft, and cannot measure time below the second.
-Although the documentation mentions a "request", you do not need to set up a server to run the module.
+Although the documentation mentions a "request", you do not need to set up an external server to run the module.
 It depends on the Minecraft Java skin servers (textures.minecraft.net).

 ## Warning
 This module cannot be deleted or disabled after it has been loaded once.
 It adds a new dimension that is absolutely necessary to measure time and avoid polluting the default dimension with blocks.
+A warning about this will be displayed if you try to uninstall dplib.datetime.
+It is not recommended to remove this warning from the code, unless you want to modify it or warn with your own datapack that it should not be disabled or removed.

 ## Setup
 At the beginning of your load (or init/reset) file: